Bracing for Long-Lasting Impacts of COVID-19 on City Budgets

 About the Author

 Before joining Workiva in 2020 as a Solutions Architect, Scott Paasch served in the City of Missoula Finance Department for 15 years.
 Scott managed the compilation, reporting, and publication of the annual budget for the city.
 As the city's Workiva platform administrator, he implemented the Workiva connected reporting and compliance platform for use on all aspects of the budget, from data collection to presenting the budget to the City Council to annual publication.
-Scott was on the forefront of using Wdata, developed by Workiva, to create efficiencies in producing the annual budget and CAFR.
+Scott was on the forefront of using Wdata, developed by Workiva, to create efficiencies in producing the annual budget and annual comprehensive financial report.